-The Tennis, Squash and Croquet Club is located in the Green Belt to the north of the town.
-No housing developments are proposed in that area which will affect the club.

-The Sports and Social Club on Rosemary Hill includes a crown bowling green which is the only remaining green in the town.
+- 2.41 The Tennis, Squash and Croquet Club is located in the Green Belt to the north of the Neighbourhood Area.
+No housing developments are proposed in that area which will affect the club. - 2.42 The Sports and Social Club on Rosemary Hill includes a crown bowling green which is the only remaining green in the town.